 – Bring a yoga mat, a bottle of water, and an open mind!

-– Participation is limited to 18 people in order to ensure “leave no trace” practices and to facilitate an intimate experience.
-Workshop is expected to sell out.
+– I typically limit registration to 15 people or less.
+This helps to ensure “leave no trace” practices and to facilitate an intimate experience.
 Early registration is recommended!

 – The experiences of forest bathing and yoga often lead to inspiration and creativity.
-You may enjoy bringing a sketchbook or journal for use after the workshop.
+You may enjoy bringing a sketchbook or journal for use after workshops.